Lifting in Converse: The biomechanics, benefits, and risks of flat sole training

 The relationship

-Walk into any serious powerlifting gym, and you will see as many pairs of canvas sneakers as you do expensive weightlifting shoes.
-The association between lifting in Converse and strength training dates back to the 1970s and 80s, when powerlifters realized that the thick, gel-filled soles of running shoes were detrimental to moving heavy iron.
+Flat, incompressible shoes like Converse can increase perceived stability and reduce sole compression during heavy lifts compared with cushioned running shoes.
+The association between lifting in Converse and strength training dates back to the 1970s and 80s, when powerlifters realized that the thick, gel-filled soles of running shoes made heavy lifting feel less stable.
 The debate often centers on “flat vs. heeled,” but biomechanically, it is a question of ground reaction force and proprioception.

-The primary appeal of Converse All Stars (Chuck Taylors) lies in their construction: a flat, incompressible rubber sole with zero heel-to-toe drop.
-In clinical terms, this is referred to as “minimalist footwear” in the context of resistance training.
-Unlike running shoes, which are engineered to absorb impact through EVA foam or gel, lifting requires a shoe that resists compression.
-When a lifter drives their foot into the floor during a squat or deadlift, any compression in the sole represents a “leak” of energy that should have gone into moving the barbell.[1]
+The primary appeal of Converse All Stars (Chuck Taylors) lies in their construction: a flat, relatively stiff rubber sole with zero heel-to-toe drop.
+In clinical terms, this is often grouped with “minimalist footwear” in the context of resistance training.
+Unlike running shoes, which are engineered to absorb impact through EVA foam or gel, lifting generally benefits from a shoe that resists compression.
+In a 2016 biomechanical analysis in the Journal of Strength and Conditioning Research, Whitting and colleagues reported meaningful footwear-related changes in squat mechanics across loads, supporting the idea that shoe construction can affect how force is expressed and controlled under the bar.[1]

 However, the relationship is not purely positive.
-While the flat sole is ideal for the posterior chain mechanics of a deadlift, it exposes deficits in ankle mobility during squats.
+While the flat sole can work well for the posterior chain mechanics of a deadlift, it can expose deficits in ankle mobility during squats.
 A standard Olympic lifting shoe has a hard heel raised by 0.75 to 1 inch.
 This artificial elevation allows the knee to track forward (dorsiflexion) without requiring extreme flexibility from the lifter’s ankle joint.
-By removing this heel lift, Converse demands that the athlete possesses widely available anatomical range of motion to hit depth safely.
+By removing this heel lift, Converse demands that the athlete has enough anatomical range of motion to hit depth safely.

 How it works

-Understanding why lifting in Converse is effective requires looking at the physics of the foot-to-ground interface.
+Understanding why lifting in Converse can work well requires looking at the physics of the foot-to-ground interface.
 There are three main mechanisms at play: Center of Pressure (COP) stability, force transfer efficiency, and kinetic chain alignment.

 Center of Pressure and stability

-Converse shoes feature a thin, high-density rubber outsole that limits these micromovements.
-By keeping the foot closer to the ground—a low “stack height”—the moment arm between the ankle joint and the floor is reduced.
-This minimizes the torque required by the stabilizer muscles of the lower leg to maintain balance, allowing the prime movers (quadriceps, glutes, hamstrings) to generate maximal output.
+Converse shoes feature a thin, high-density rubber outsole that limits small shifts associated with soft foam compression.
+By keeping the foot closer to the ground (a low “stack height”), the moment arm between the ankle joint and the floor is reduced.
+This can lower the balance demands on lower-leg stabilizers and help the prime movers (quadriceps, glutes, hamstrings) express force more consistently.

 Force transfer and Newton’s Third Law